Azure-Samples/active-directory-dotnet-webapi-onbehalfof-ca/README.md

 6. Find the app key `todo:TodoListBaseAddress` and replace the value with the base address of the TodoListService project.

 ### Step 4: Create and link a Conditional Access Policy

-Azure AD Conditional Access requires a premium subscription.
-Azure AD offers a [one month free trial](https://azure.microsoft.com/en-us/trial/get-started-active-directory/) you can use for this sample.

 1. Inside the **Azure Active Directory** blade, select the **Conditional access** button near the bottom of the list.
 2. Go ahead and select **Add** and name your policy.